Social contagion: Positive contagions

+Mental health

+Inside the scientific community the influence of social contagion of mental disorders like anxiety and depression is a topic of debate.

 Criticism

-The field of social contagion has been repeatedly criticised for lacking a clear and widely accepted definition, and for sometimes involving work that does not distinguish between contagion and other forms of social influence, like command and compliance, or from homophily.
+The field of social contagion has been repeatedly criticized for lacking a clear and widely accepted definition, even though any area of research is marked by definitional variation, and for sometimes involving work that does not distinguish between contagion and other forms of social influence, like command and compliance, or from the otherwise also diffuse concept of homophily.
+However, large-scale experiments and field trials can evade this concern, and can document social contagion.

 In social network analysis and related network science fields, the contagion metaphor has been described as potentially misleading in various ways.
-For example, an actual virus can affect someone after a single exposure, whereas typically with social contagion, people need several exposures before adopting the new behaviour or emotion.
+For example, an actual virus can affect someone after a single exposure, whereas typically with social contagion, people need several exposures before adopting the new behavior or emotion.
+This relates to the concept of complex contagion in network science.
 Some scholars (e.g., Ralph H. Turner) have suggested that certain types of collective behaviour are better understood by emergent norm theory or convergence theory, rather than by social contagion.